Harshal-Git/Search/src/main/java/com/repeatingElement/readMe.txt

 Required solution for O(n) time & O(1) space.

-1. First solution is for the array where there is no '0' element.
+1. First solution is for the array where there is no '0' element. -- EfficientApproach1.java

-	ex: EfficientApproach1.java

-2. Above solution will be extended further for the case when '0' is in the array. element
+2. Above solution will be extended further for the case when '0' is in the array. -- EfficientApproach2.java